ohler55/oj/README.md

 ## <a name="release">Release Notes</a>

+### Release 2.0.9

+ - Fixed problem with INFINITY with CentOS and Ruby 2.0.0.
+There are some header file conflicts so a different INFINITY was used.

 ### Release 2.0.8

  - Added :bigdecimal_load option that forces all decimals in a JSON string to be read as BigDecimals instead of as